Research Degrees in the Faculty of Science, Engineering and Computing

 - Lithological, fluid and structural controls of gold mineralisation at Massawa, Eastern Senegal;

-Currently there are more than 260 research students across the Faculty, many of whom have successfully secured prestigious studentships, industry sponsorship or University and Faculty funding.
-New opportunities for funding and study are advertised here.
+Currently there are more than 240 research students across the Faculty, many of whom have successfully secured studentships, industry sponsorship or University and Faculty funding.
+New opportunities for funding and study are advertised on the current research opportunities page.

 The length of time it takes to complete a research degree varies depending on the mode of attendance: